 - in violation of any University contractual obligation, including limitations defined in software and other licensing agreements;

 - in a way that suggests University endorsement of any commercial product (unless a legal agreement exists and any communication or computing activity has been pre-approved by an appropriate vice president);

 - to conceal one’s identity when using computing services, except when the option of anonymous access is explicitly authorized;

 - to possess or distribute obscene or pornographic material unrelated to University instruction, research, or business needs (students are excluded from this provision);

 - to masquerade or impersonate another,

-- by physically or electrically attaching any device to a University computer, communications devices, or network connection that negatively impacts the performance of any other University computing service;
+- by physically or electrically attaching any device to a University computer, communications devices, or wired or wireless network connection that negatively impacts the performance of any other University computing service;

 - to send chain letters, pyramid schemes, or unauthorized mass mailings;

 - to send non-work or non-class related information to an individual who requests the information not be sent, or

 - to send commercial or personal advertisements, solicitations, or promotions.